VStefanov89/VEROTask/README.md

 # Description
 ## Installation
-We need to install few packages to be able to performe the tast.
+We need to install few packages to be able to perform the tast.
 First of all we will install pandas.
 Write to your terminal this:
 ```bash
 pip install pandas
 ```
-this will give us the desired format of our data.
+this will give us DataFrame object with which we will transform our data.
 It is very easy to work with DataFrame type.
 Second we will install requests packages.
 With that we can make a request to the given urls and get the data from them
 ```bash
 pip install requests